Dynamic Interaction Between Asset Prices and Bank Behavior: A Systemic Risk Perspective: Banks

 Capital requirements are designed to ensure that banks hold enough resources to absorb shocks to their balance sheets.
 A standard measure of the health of individual banks is their capital adequacy ratio (CAR).
-Introduced in 1988 with the Basel I Accord, the CAR is calculated as the total regulatory capital of a bank divided by its risk-weighted assets.
+Introduced in 1988 with the Basel I Accords, the CAR is calculated as the total regulatory capital of a bank divided by its risk-weighted assets.
 The Basel II revision refined the calculation of risk weights and incorporated three major components of risk: credit, operational, and market risk.
 The Basel II revision also set the minimum CAR at 8 percent for international banks and at 4 percent for domestic banks.
 Conservatively-run banks tend to have high CARs to cushion against higher losses.
 In addition, Basel III revision introduced that a Total Capital Ratio to total Risk Weighted Assets should be larger than 8 \% and that the common Equity Tier 1 to risky asset ratio is greater than 4.5\%.

 Bank capital to assets is the ratio of bank capital and reserves to total assets.
 Capital and reserves include funds contributed by owners, retained earnings, general and special reserves, provisions, and valuation adjustments.
-Capital includes tier 1 capital (paid-up shares and common stock), which is a common feature in all countries' banking systems, and total regulatory capital, which includes several specified types of subordinated debt instruments that need not be repaid if the funds are required to maintain minimum capital levels (these comprise tier 2 and tier 3 capital).
+Capital includes tier 1 capital (paid-up shares and common stock), which is a common feature in the banking systems all over the world and total regulatory capital, which includes several specified types of subordinated debt instruments that need not to be repaid if the funds are required to maintain minimum capital levels (these comprise tier 2 and tier 3 capital).
 Total assets include all non-financial and financial assets.
 CAR is defined as

 where Tier 1 capital $T_1$ is defined as

 and Tier 2 capital $T_2$ as

 The risk-weight depends on kinds of assets.
 In the case of cash and government securities, the weight is 0\%.
 Mortgage loans have 50\% (Basel I) weight or 35\% (Basel II).
 Other loans and assets have 100\% weight (Basel I) or 75\% to 150\% (Basel II).
 Stocks have 100\% weight (Basel I and II).